 Emergency Response and Safety Training

 The University provides the following emergency and safety training programs for both professional and personal development.
 These programs are provided through joint coordination with Safety and Transportation, the Counseling Center, the Center for Dispute Resolution, Campus Recreation, and the Office of Human Resources.

 - Prepare Training - Respect, Service, and Safety at Work:The focus of the program is to provide faculty and staff with practical approaches to workplace safety issues, information on University resources available for assistance in resolving situations, and an overview of the University's Emergency Response Plan.

 - Conflict Workshop Series: Workshops are offered by the Center for Dispute Resolution in support of our Emergency Response and Safety Plan.
 The workshop series includes topics such as Addressing Conflict Effectively, Personality Types & Conflict, Managing Emotions & Diffusing Anger, Conflict During the Holidays.
 These workshops are open to all faculty and staff and are sponsored by the Center for Dispute Resolution (CDR).
 The CDR is a part of the Department of Communication at Missouri State University.

-- Counseling and Testing Center: Counseling and Testing provides programming and services to support the University community through individual and group services.
+- Counseling Center: the Counseling Center provides programming and services to support the University community through individual and group services.
 Please refer to the A Guide for Faculty and Staff - Recognizing Students in Distress Brochure for information provided in support of our Emergency Response and Safety training programs.